fr33d00m/chatgpt-github-actions/README.md

-# Code Review with ChatGPT
+# Code Review with ChatGPT 3.5 Turbo

-This project aims to automate code review using the ChatGPT language model.
+.This project aims to automate code review using the ChatGPT language model.
 It integrates  with Github Actions, and upon receiving a Pull Request, it automatically sends each code review to ChatGPT.

 # Setup